How To Spot Counterfeit Gold and Silver Coins

 The #1 way to protect yourself from fake gold or silver

-The absolute best way to protect yourself from counterfeit coins is to buy from an established dealer with an A+ rating with the Better Business Bureau, like Gainesville Coins.
+The absolute best way to protect yourself from counterfeit coins is to buy from an established, reputable dealer with an A+ rating with the Better Business Bureau, like Gainesville Coins.
+Our clients appreciate our commitment to honesty and our sincerity in informing the public about how the precious metals markets work.